ziur/sdfc-idea/_jenkins/index.md

 # Features

 * It generates code coverage percentage of your organization.
-* It generates a chart about amount of test classes whose code coverage percentage is in ranges defined.
+* A pie chart with amount of test classes whose code coverage percentage is in the ranges that were defined above.
 * It change the build job status to fail according minimum code coverage percentage configured.